 Fund financial reports provide detailed information about the City's major funds.
 Based on restrictions on the use of monies, the City has established several funds, which account for the multitude of services provided to residents.
 However, these fund financial statements focus on the City's most significant funds.
-In the case of the City of Diamondhead, the General Fund is the only major fund for fiscal year ending 2020.
+The City of Diamondhead reported four major funds for fiscal year 2021.